Confused about how to compute and pay your SSS contributions properly?

 Related: How to Apply for SSS Unemployment Benefit: An Ultimate Guide

-Unemployed Filipinos can pay contribution as a voluntary member only if they’re previously covered as an employed, self-employed, or OFW member with at least one-month posted contribution.
+Unemployed Filipinos can only pay contributions as voluntary members if they’re previously covered as employed, self-employed, or OFW members with at least one month of posted contribution.

 Why Pay Your Contribution Regularly?